 Your Baby at 17 Weeks Pregnant

 What's Happening in There

 - Your baby is about the size of your palm.
-Crown to rump (from the top of his head to his bottom) he's about five inches long and weighs about 5 ounces.
+When you're 17 weeks pregnant, crown to rump (from the top of his head to his bottom) he's about five inches long and weighs about 5 ounces.

 - He's plumping up.
 Your tiny baby is developing the adorable baby fat that he'll need to keep him warm and provide energy once he's born.

 - He's mastering reflexes, such as sucking and swallowing, to prepare for feedings after birth.

 - He's becoming more active.
 You may be feeling “quickening”, or your baby’s very first movements.
 This can occur any time after week 14 but usually happens between weeks 17 and 22.
 You may feel it as a flutter or twitch.
 These motions may deepen your connection to your growing baby.

 Baby Brain Waves

 That intricate swirl of gray matter is now working to regulate the steady pumping of your baby's heart, which is beating at a pace of 140 to 150 beats per minute.